the KA Football Big Data Analytics System

 Placing a certain league in a specific range or class does not result only from the figure of TKLP assigned to a specific league, but also from meeting certain classification criteria.
 These criteria are determined on the basis of a combination of the FI2 (AIF Leagues) values, the position occupied in the Continental Leagues Ranking and continental indicators: PIF, VIF and BIF.

-From the world leagues ranking are imposed derivative values, which are used in the world ranking of clubs.
-These derived values include, in particular, the KA League Coefficient (TKLC) and the League Threshold (LT).
-The KA League Coefficient is extremely important for determining the KA Club Coefficient (weight 33%).
+From the world leagues ranking, certain values are obtained that are utilized in the global club ranking.
+These values comprise of the KA League Coefficient (TKLC) and the League Threshold (LT).
+In particular, the KA League Coefficient plays a crucial role in establishing the KA Club Coefficient (33% of the total weight).

 Firstly, DC3 (Domestic Club Coefficient) is set, and It is calculated on the basis of current national tables.